Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Decoder firmware API description
 --------------------------------

-.. note:: this API is part of the decoder firmware, so it's cx23415 only.
+.. note:: this API is part of the woke decoder firmware, so it's cx23415 only.